 The panda is also strongly associated with wisdom, grace, strength, good luck, magic, calm, and balance.
 Interestingly, the panda is associated with both femininity and masculinity, making it a great choice for either a man or woman.

 The peacock has been held in high regard for many centuries by many cultures.
 The colorful plumage of the male is sometimes associated with vanity, pride, social status, luxury, and beauty.
-For some people, the colorful peacock feathers are representative of their colorful persona.

 The peacock also has an important place in the Buddhist religion.
 Here, it is strongly associated with an expanding consciousness.
 In the Christian faith, the peacock is also often associated with rebirth and immortality.

 The rabbit is not just about Easter and the cute Easter Bunny, although there’s nothing wrong with having such a tattoo done.
-It is also one of the animals in the Chinese zodiac, and is associated with kindness, compassion, tenderness, and grace.

 The rabbit is also seen as a symbol of good luck and prosperity.
 Just think about the tradition of the lucky rabbit’s foot.

-Like the sun, the ram is primarily a masculine symbol.
 If you happen to be born under the zodiac sign of Aries, the ram might have some meaning for you too.
 For the ancient Egyptians, the ram also carried solar energy, making it a sacred animal.

 Symbolically, the ram is associated with the qualities of perseverance, overconfidence, stubborn character, and a lack of mental flexibility.